dimaslanjaka/source-posts/2019/12/overcoming-browser-caching-leverage-for.md

 date: 2019-12-25T00:01:00.000+07:00
 description: Overcoming Browser Caching Leverage for Favicon.ico Favicon is the main icon of a website that appears on the left side of the browser
-excerpt: Overcoming Browser Caching Leverage for Favicon.ico Favicon is the main icon of a website that appears on the left side of the browser
 lang: en
 photos:
   - https://imgcdn.000webhostapp.com/https/1.bp.blogspot.com/784bea405c9b1bc89e2d5bda77cf8752.jpeg
-subtitle: Overcoming Browser Caching Leverage for Favicon.ico Favicon is the main icon of a website that appears on the left side of the browser
 tags:
   - share
   - tips & tricks